The concept of loosening due dates used to terrify me.

 When it comes to this type of work and due dates, it can be necessary to find creative ways to incorporate group work and assignments more flexibly.
 For instance, Biacindo makes group work optional.
 “There are people who like to run solo, but if you do things in a group, it will be a little easier, and so I give them that option,” she says.

 One common argument in favor of a due date is that’s how the real world works.
-Only it isn’t.
+Only it isn’t (opens in new tab).

-Supervisors who give rigid arbitrary deadlines are also supervisors that have trouble keeping employees.
+Supervisors who give rigid arbitrary deadlines are also supervisors who have trouble keeping employees.
 Even in the world of journalism, in which a due date is as important as almost any professional field, it is not generally etched in stone.
 It’s common for journalists working outside of breaking news to ask for, and be granted, small extensions.
 I ask for these regularly.
 I even asked for one for this story.
 Thankfully, I wasn’t penalized.